 1. From the Project menu, choose Components

-the Components dialog, select Microsoft Windows Common Controls 2-6.0 and click OK.
+2. In the Components dialog, select Microsoft Windows Common Controls 2-6.0 and click OK.

 The Calender control will be added to the toolbox.
 3. Select the MonthView control icon from the Visual Basic ToolBox 4.
 Drag the MonthView control into the form.
 Now run the program and there you have your very own calender!